jtigger/neurology/pages/myelin sheath.md

-- allows nerve impulses to transmit more rapidly along the [[axon]] -
+- wraps and insulates the [[axon]], allowing nerve impulses to transmit more rapidly along it.
+-